Pr0f23ss0R/IcarusMods/readme.md

 The main goal of this modpack is to make solo gameplay more fun.
 I don't have that much time to play the game atm, so please let met know if there are any bugs or if you have any suggestions.

-The Mod is optimised to run with Jimk's 700 Jump mod (https://github.com/Jimk72/Icarus_Mods).

-All Envirosuits got more Falling Resistance but your char can still get injured.
-The adjustment wont be enough for those gravity mods.

 DISCLAIMER: these mods are intended for Offline and/or solo play.
 It can potentially ruin the game for others when playing together, so please do not put yourself in that situation.
 If you play with a regular group and they all want it, please recommend all parties install the mod to prevent adverse effects.

 INSTALLATION: if you do not already have one, you need to create a new folder and name it 'mods' in the following directory - Disk > Program Files (x86) > steamapps > common > Icarus > Icarus > Content > Paks.
 Download desired .pak files, and drag and drop into the mods folder you created.
 Good to go!